sunnypilot/sunnypilot/HOW-TOS.md

                     └── ***openpilot Longitudinal Control***

 5. Set the toggle `openpilot Longitudinal Control` to `ON`.
 Reboot the comma device to ensure to take the change in effect.
 6. Start the car and drive.
-If a chevron (triangle) appears behind a lead car, openpilot Longitudinal Control has been successfully enabled.
+If a chevron (triangle) appears behind a lead car, you have successfully enabled openpilot Longitudinal Control.